seiszhang/ucerf3-etas-results/2019_10_21-ComCatM7p1_ci38457511_ShakeMapSurfaces_kCOV1p16/README.md

 These plots compare simulated sequences with data from ComCat.
 All plots only consider events with hypocenters inside the ComCat region defined in the JSON input file.

-Last updated at 2020/04/29 04:18:46 UTC, 298 days after the simulation start time.
+Last updated at 2020/05/06 20:50:09 UTC, 10 months after the simulation start time.

-Total matching ComCat events found: 2399
+Total matching ComCat events found: 2402

 ### ComCat Magnitude-Number Distributions
 *[(top)](#table-of-contents)*